Rubyko/Rubyko-RMI/README.md

 #Remote method invocation.
 JAVA native.

-Better don't use it in andriud application !
+Better don't use it in android application !
 A lot of rewriting is needed !